Lack of manpower: IDF reservists service jumps from 25 to 136 days a year

 Subscribe to The Jerusalem Post Newsletter

-Based on all of this, IDF sources said that even if the IDF had gotten a 100% attendance rate from the 3,000 draft orders it issued to haredim this past summer - and in reality only around 300 showed up - it would still have needed thousands more new soldiers or to extend the service of thousands of soldiers in order to cover the losses to date.
+Based on all of this, military sources said that even if the IDF had gotten a 100% attendance rate from the 3,000 draft orders it issued to haredim this past summer – of whom only around 300 showed up – it would still have needed either thousands of more new soldiers or to extend the service of thousands of soldiers to cover the losses.

-Pressed that the numbers were too large to maintain the war as the IDF has now for 14 months and that this message should be passed on to the government, IDF sources pushed back and said that it is the job of the military to find a way, anyway, to achieve the war goals set by the government.
+Pressed that the numbers were too large to maintain the fight and that this message should be passed on to the government, military sources pushed back, saying that it is the job of the military to find a way, any way, to achieve the war goals set by the government.

-The IDF also said that it has made strides in bringing back many of around 70,000 reservists who had been off the rolls in late 2023 due to various non-medical exemptions.
+The IDF also said it had made strides in bringing back many of the around 70,000 reservists who had been off the rolls in late 2023 due to various non-medical exemptions.

-Analyzing the different parts of the IDF, the career officer track is currently made up of 51% commissioned officers, and 49% non-commissioned officers, while it is made up of around 70% men and 30% women.
+Within the different tracks inside the military, career officers are currently made up of 51% commissioned officers and 49% non-commissioned officers and are made up of around 70% men and 30% women.

-The IDF said that it is still losing large numbers of career officers to the private sector because salaries are much lower than in the private sector, while even within the public sector, average commander salaries at around NIS 16,000 per month, is lower than the prisons at around NIS 18,000 per month, and the police at around NIS 19,000 per month.
+The IDF said that it is still losing large numbers of career officers to the private sector because salaries are much higher there.
+Even within the public sector, the average commander’s salary sits at around NIS 16,000 per month, which is lower than the prisons at around NIS 18,000 per month and the police at around NIS 19,000 per month.

-Despite these future dangers, the IDF did say that it has expended NIS 8.02 billion out of nine billion allocated for reservists.
+Sources said that this situation is yet another large danger to the IDF’s future.
+Despite this, the military did say that it has expended NIS 8.02 billion out of nine billion allocated for reservists.

-These funds have covered a wide variety of items, such as: replacing work salaries, general child care, child care during the holiday or summer periods, funds for students, paying for vacations, paying for social services assistance.
+These funds have covered a wide variety of items, such as replacing work salaries, general child care, child care during the holiday or summer periods, funds for students, paying for vacations, and paying for social services assistance.

-If the government does not authorize continuing these funds past the coming year, this could also lead to a crisis since the number of reservist service days is still expected to be much larger than it was before 2023 simply in order to more fully guard the borders going forward.
+If the government does not authorize continuing these funds past the coming year, a crisis could emerge because the number of reservist service days is still expected to be much larger than it was before 2023 – simply to fully guard the borders going forward.

 More broadly speaking, the IDF said it has around 500,000 total soldiers, broken down into around 300,000 reservists, 42,000 career officers, and over 150,000 mandatory service soldiers.